wp-plugins/login-page-styler/readme.txt.txt

 * Login form border radius.
 * Links color.
 * Custom css field.
-* and more.
+* And more.

 == Installation ==

-1. Upload \`plugin-name.php\` to the \`/wp-content/plugins/\` directory
+1. Upload \\`plugin-name.php\\` to the \\`/wp-content/plugins/\\` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the \'Plugins\' menu in WordPress

 == Frequently Asked Questions ==

-There are no FAQ just yet.
+There are no FAQ just yet

-==1.0==
-* First release

-==Upgrade Notice ==

-There is no need to upgrades just yet.

 == Screenshots ==

-1. WP Login page customized with login page styler
+1. Wp login  page customized by Login Page Styler
-2. Another new look for login page
+2. Another new look for wp login page

 == Changelog ==
-* Not yet.
+Not yet.

+== Upgrade Notice ==
+There is no need to upgrade just yet.